Should you pay off your car loan early?

 Disadvantages of paying off a car loan early

-Prepayment penalties and less open accounts may impact your finances.
-So, while there are several pros to accelerating your auto loan payments, there are also some potential downsides to keep in mind.
+Prepayment penalties and closing accounts may impact your finances.
+While there are pros to accelerating your auto loan payments, there are also some potential downsides to keep in mind.

 If your lender does charge a prepayment penalty, compare the cost to the potential savings you might get from accelerating your payoff schedule.
 If it’s too expensive, just continue paying down your loan on time — and put your extra money toward something else.